-Taking your car with you on holiday gives you absolute freedom to go where you want, when you want.
+Taking your car with you on holiday to Mallorca gives you absolute freedom to go where you want when you want in comfort.
 However, there are a few things to consider before you set off.

-Whilst road tripping is undoubtedly one of the best ways to see a country, ensuring your car is up to the trip, planning your route in advance, and familiarising yourself with the road rules and regulations of the country you are visiting, will all help make the drive itself is as much a part of your holiday as your final destination.
+Whilst road tripping is undoubtedly one of the best ways to see a country, ensuring your car is up to the trip, planning your route in advance and familiarising yourself with the road rules and regulations of the country you are visiting, will make the driving an enjoyable part of your trip rather than creating unwanted stress on your holiday.

 If you decide to drive through France to reach Spain then you will need to consider the various regulation changes, tolls and insurance implications.
-Check out our guide to Driving in France!
+Check out our guide to Driving in France.

-Taking the scenic route
+Taking the scenic route to Mallorca

-Road rules & regulations
+Road rules & regulations in Majorca

 When driving in a different country, it is important that you are aware of any road laws and restrictions that may differ from home.

-- Mobile phones may not be used whilst driving unless with a hands-free kit.
+Mobile phones may not be used whilst driving unless with a hands-free kit.

 Triangles & High Vis